arrigonialberto86/funtime/transfer.md

 <img src="transfer_learning/image_1.png" alt="Image not found" width="600"/>
 ======
-__Fig.1__: Outer layers in convnets tend to learn features similar to Gabor filters and color blobs
+__Fig.1__: The first convolutional layers in convnets tend to learn features similar to Gabor filters and color blobs

 ### What is 'transfer learning'?
-It is often difficult (and computationally very expensive) to reach the amount of data needed to train CNNs (which is in order of tens of thousands of images).
-Instead, it is common to pretrain a ConvNet on a very large dataset (e.g. ImageNet, which contains 1.2 million images with 1000 categories), and then use the ConvNet as a fixed feature extractor for the task of interest (Razavian et al., 2014)
+It is often difficult (and computationally very expensive) to collect the amount of data needed to train CNNs from scratch (which is in order of tens of thousands of images).
+Instead, it is common to pretrain a ConvNet on a very large dataset (e.g. ImageNet, which contains 1.2 million images with 1000 categories), and then use the ConvNet as a fixed feature extractor for the task of interest (Razavian et al., 2014).

 This means: take a ConvNet that has been pre-trained on ImageNet (a huge repository of images collected for this purpose), remove the last fully-connected layer (which as we have shown is specific for the task the network was trained for), then treat the rest of the ConvNet as a feature extractor for the new dataset.
 Once you extract the features for all images, train a classifier for the new dataset.